Back to images

 When we look at a photograph related to our experiences, our intangible and unreliable memories surrender to the printed image.
-The concrete photographs replace our abstract memories and our identity is certified by that set of photographs.
+The concrete photographs replace our abstract memories and our identity is reaffirmed by that set of photographs.

-The portfolio ”This is you” has been growing over time.
-Creating this fictitious family has helped us to go deeper into the concept of identity and as a result, we have become interested in the relation between place and identity.
-This new exploration has taken the form of ”This is you here”.
+The series “This is You” has been growing over time.
+Creating this fictitious family has helped us to go deeper into the concept of identity and as a result we have become interested in the relation between place and identity.
+This new exploration has taken the form of the series “This is You Here”.

 ‘....
 If we are something, we are our past, aren’t we?
 Our past is not what can be recorded in a biography or in the newspapers.
 Our past is our memory.
 That memory can be hidden or inaccurate—it doesn’t matter.
 It’s there, isn’t it?
-It can be a lie but that lie becomes part of our memory, part of us."
+It can be a lie but that lie becomes part of our memory, part of us.’

 - Jorge Luis Borges.